EMI-Group/evorl/README.md

 └── logging.yaml
 ```

-For example: To train the PPO agent with config file in `configs/agent/ppo.yaml` on environment Ant with config file in `configs/env/brax/ant.yaml`, type the following command:
+Specify the `agent` and `env` field based on the related config file path (`*.yaml`) in `configs` folder.
+For example: To train the *PPO* agent with config file in `configs/agent/ppo.yaml` on the Brax environment *Ant* with config file in `configs/env/brax/ant.yaml`, use:

 ```shell
 python scripts/train.py agent=ppo env=brax/ant
 ```

-Then the PPO algorithm starts training.
-If multiple GPUs are detected, most algorithms will automatically be trained in distributed mode.
+If multiple GPUs are detected, most algorithms will be automatically trained in distributed mode.

 For more advanced usage, see our documentation: [Training](https://evorl.readthedocs.io/latest/guide/quickstart.html#advanced-usage).